lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 My heart is good that I want people be better and better.
 But it is wrong that not all people really want to be better and better.
 The learning is hard.

-So one of my problem is giving too many advices.
+So one of my problems is giving too many advices.
 In recent one year, suggesting people to learn English and learn something about AI to better prepare the future.
 I should only give advices when they ask to.
 I make myself kind of transparent to provide useful information.
 The truth is often kind of harsh.

 But the ego is the enemy of growth.
 After I left the job, I thought I did well in this job but the feedback was only that I am ok to finish the job.
 At that time, I couldn't accept what it mean.
 Only after half a year, I could appreciate what it says.